Steven Kwan Player Props: Guardians vs. Brewers

 Steven Kwan At The Plate

-- Kwan has 18 doubles, two triples, two home runs and 35 walks while hitting .264.
+- Kwan has 18 doubles, two triples, two home runs and 35 walks while batting .263.

-- Kwan is batting .391 during his last outings and is riding a six-game hitting streak.
+- Kwan is batting .273 during his last games and is on a seven-game hitting streak.

-- He has homered in two of 74 games played this season, and in 0.6% of his plate appearances.
+- In 75 games played this season, he has hit a homer in just two of them.

-- Kwan has had an RBI in 16 games this year (21.6%), including five multi-RBI outings (6.8%).
-He has also driven home three or more of his team's runs in two contests.
+- Kwan has had an RBI in 16 games this year (21.3%), including five multi-RBI outings (6.7%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.